Larry Brilliant: Career

 Imagine that arc of history that Martin Luther King inspired is right here with us.
 The arc of the universe needs your help to bend it towards justice.
 It will not happen on its own.
 The arc of history will not bend towards justice without you bending it.
 Public health needs you to ensure health for all.
 Seize that history.
 Bend that arc.
 I want you to leap up, to jump up and grab that arc of history with both hands, and yank it down, twist it, and bend it.
 Bend it towards fairness, bend it towards better health for all, bend it towards justice!

+In 2016, Brilliant published a memoir, ″Sometimes Brilliant″.

 COVID-19

 In spring 2020, Brilliant commented that the World Health Organization, where he had worked for ten years, was slow to declare COVID-19 a pandemic.

 Brilliant participates as an advisor to the COVID-19 Technology Task Force, a technology industry coalition founded in March 2020 collaborating on solutions to respond to and recover from the COVID-19 pandemic.